-A 2021 audit (pdf) of LAION-400M by Abeba Birhane, Vinay Uday Prabhu and Emmanuel Kahembwe at University College Dublin, University of Edinburgh and UnifyID discovered that it contains 'troublesome and explicit images and text pairs of rape, pornography, malign stereotypes, racist and ethnic slurs, and other extremely problematic content.'
+A 2021 University College Dublin, University of Edinburgh and UnifyID audit (pdf) of LAION-400M found that it contained 'troublesome and explicit images and text pairs of rape, pornography, malign stereotypes, racist and ethnic slurs, and other extremely problematic content.'

-As Politico notes: 'When the researchers typed the word “Korean,” the model didn’t bring up images of BTS or bulgogi, but naked Korean women.
+Politico noted: 'When the researchers typed the word “Korean,” LAION-400M didn’t bring up images of BTS or bulgogi, but naked Korean women.
 Searching the word “Indian” brought up pictures of South Asian women being raped.
 'Best president' brought up images of Donald Trump.'